 Why and When Your Consent is Necessary

-When you register as a patient of our practice, you provide consent for our GPs and practice staff to access and use your personal information.
+When you register as a patient of our practice, you provide consent for the GPs at our clinic and practice staff to access and use your personal information.
 This is so we can provide you with the best possible healthcare.

 Only staff who need to see your personal information will have access to it.
 If we need to use your information for anything else, we’ll seek additional consent from you to do this.

 Why do We Collect, Use, Hold and Share Your Personal Information?

 Our practice will need to collect your personal information to provide healthcare services to you.
 Our primary purpose for collecting, using, holding and sharing your personal information is to manage your health.

 We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (e.g. staff training).